 Exam results show that girls who attend a GSA school have a better chance of escaping the usual gender stereotypes.
 They are far more likely to study subjects such as Physics, Chemistry and Mathematics to Advanced Level.
 Modern Foreign Languages, Art and Drama also flourish in GSA schools.

-GSA boarding schools provide plenty of opportunity for students to excel outside the classroom.
+GSA boarding schools provide plenty of opportunities for students to excel outside the classroom.
 Multi-talented students blossom, while activities such as public speaking and debating help develop the kind of poise and self-belief that employers value highly.

 Out of the 170 schools represented by the GSA, around 60 currently offer full boarding.
 At CIS, we want to find the right school for you, not just academically, but also a perfect fit for your daughter's personality.

-The Benefits of an All-Girls' Education
+Benefits of an All-Girls' Education